Attacks on Approximate Caches in Text-to-Image Diffusion Models: : Prompt Stealing Attack

-\textbf{Prompt Recoverer.} This component converts embeddings back to prompts.
-We evaluate the similarity loss during this conversion.
-We only evaluate FLUX since the model doesn't affect its accuracy.
-We compare the embedding of the target cache directly with the \textit{embedding predictor}'s output (before recovery), as well as the embedding after conversion back to the prompt (after recovery). \Cref{fig:prompt-stealing-effect-prompt-recover} presents the distribution of similarity scores.
+The prompt recoverer component converts embeddings back to prompts.
+We evaluate its effectiveness by measuring the similarity loss during the conversion.
+Because it does not take images as input, we only evaluate FLUX using \diffusiondb{}.
+We compare the embedding of the target cached prompt directly with the \textit{embedding predictor}'s output (before recovery), as well as the embedding after conversion back to the prompt (after recovery). \Cref{fig:prompt-stealing-effect-prompt-recover} presents the distribution of similarity scores.
 Compared to the embedding before recovery, \textit{prompt recoverer} only incurs 4.4\,\% similarity loss on average, preserving the similarity.

 We also compare our prompt recovery technique to an LLM-based method.
-We compare the similarity score of prompts recovered using \textit{Embedding Predictor} + \textit{Prompt Recover} in \stealing{} with those generated by a Llama-3~70B model \cite{llama3}.
-Both \stealing{} and Llama take the same classify results as input.
+We compare the similarity score of prompts recovered by the combination of \textit{Embedding Predictor} and \textit{Prompt Recover} in \stealing{} with those generated by a Llama-3~70B model \cite{llama3}.
 As \Cref{fig:prompt-stealing-effect-emb} illustrated, \stealing{} achieves 10.4\% higher similarity scores than Llama.
-Worth noting that the recovery models in \stealing{} are lightweight compared to a 70B LLM, being able to execute on local devices (\eg{} a gaming GPU).
+It is worth noting that the recovery models in \stealing{} are lightweight compared to a 70B Llama-3, being able to execute on local devices (\eg{} a gaming GPU).
 This low hardware requirement further enhances the stealthiness of \stealing{}.